Blockchain 3.0 & The Future of the Decentralized Internet

 Finally, adoption and familiarity with the underlying technology are severely lacking.
 Mainstream users familiar with traditional applications do not understand the benefits of decentralized applications, only that they cost money and are not scalable.
 Using Ethereum is beneficial to those who understand how to use it, but it is rather complex at the moment.
 Adoption has further been stifled by a lack of regulation, where users are left feeling timid about diving into space.

 The Rise of Blockchain 3.0 and A New Wave of Innovations

 While these problems facing the industry are well established, there is no shortage of innovative solutions being applied to them.
 The rise of Blockchain 3.0 technology is here, and with it, a new wave of innovations and decentralized applications will become part of the vital architecture of Web 3.0.

 Below, you will find some current solutions and future plans for building on previous iterations of blockchain development services technology and fostering a new era of adoption.

-Current problems of Ethereum’s scalability aside, there has been a number of significant advances in scalability as part of the new wave of Blockchain 3.0 platforms and technology.
+Current problems of Ethereum’s scalability aside, there have been many significant advances in scalability as part of the new wave of Blockchain 3.0 platforms and technology.

 Zilliqa uses transaction and computational sharding as part of a blockchain network that can scale to thousands of transactions per second.
 More secure and efficient programming languages such as Scilla and Vyper are being implemented to facilitate better smart contract designs.